akalmykov/radicle-ceramic-profile/README.md

 ## What's new:
 - Profiles with org name, description, url and logo.
 Profile are store in DataStore with the help of `@glaze/datastore`
-- View/Edit functionalit with 3DID auth
+- View/Edit functionalit with 3ID Auth (e.g. WalletConnect)
-- Custom logos replace the default emojis
+- Custom logos replace the default emojis.
+Logos are expected to hosted on IPFS

 ## Technical notes: